mvierssen/ns-dojo/packages/katas/smelly-mars-rover/BACKLOG.md

 ## Version 7 -> 8 (Fully declarative)

 - Make code more declarative by using a handler map for commands instead of a switch statement

+## Version 8 -> 9 (Full coverage)

+- Achieve 100% code coverage with tests
+- Add test to cover G, which was previously not covered